Blog Post

 Monetising

-Using WordPress.org you can freely include paid for adverts without sharing profits with WordPress nor the risk of having a site taken down, due to breaking the rules.
+Using WordPress.org, you can freely include paid-for adverts without sharing profits with WordPress or risking having a site taken down for breaking the rules.

 Re-targeting

-Using WordPress.org it is easy for a website designer to include Facebook Pixel in the header code, so that visitors to the site can be tracked for what is known as retargeting.
+On WordPress.org, it is easy for a website designer to include the Facebook Pixel in the header code, so that visitors to the site can be tracked for retargeting.
 That is, advertising to them on different platforms.

 Migrating from WordPress.com to WordPress.org

-My experience of migrating a site from WordPress.com to WordPress.org has not been seamless nor inexpensive for my client, but since those days WordPress.com has made big changes.
+My experience migrating a site from WordPress.com to WordPress.org has not been seamless or inexpensive for my client, but since then, WordPress.com has made significant changes.

-Migrating content is usually fairly simple, depending on the original theme and plugins that have been used to position text.
+Migrating content is usually fairly simple, depending on the original theme and the plugins used to position text.

 Just do not expect your beautifully designed website to transfer over in its entirety.
 There will most definitely be some organisation and tweaking to be done.